alexpechkarev/places-autocomplete-js/README.md

     ```javascript
     autocomplete.destroy();
     ```

+*   **`setFetchFields(fields)`**: Dynamically updates the array of Place Data Fields to request when a place is selected.
+This allows you to change which details (e.g., `displayName`, `types`, `photos`) are retrieved after the instance has been initialised.
+Refer to the "Fetch Fields (`fetchFields`)" section and [Place Class Data Fields](https://developers.google.com/maps/documentation/javascript/place-class-data-fields) for available fields.
+    *   `fields` (Array<string>): An array of field names to fetch.
+These will be merged with the default fields (`formattedAddress`, `addressComponents`) and any existing fetch fields, ensuring uniqueness.
+    ```javascript
+    // Example: Update to fetch displayName and geometry in addition to defaults
+    autocomplete.setFetchFields(['displayName', 'types']);

+    // Example: Set a specific list of fields, overriding previous settings (while still including defaults)
+    autocomplete.setFetchFields(['regularOpeningHours', 'websiteURI']);
+    ```

+*   **`getFetchFields()`**: Retrieves the current array of Place Data Fields that will be requested when a place is selected.
+    ```javascript
+    const currentFetchFields = autocomplete.getFetchFields();
+    console.log('Current Fetch Fields:', currentFetchFields);
+    // Expected output might be: ['formattedAddress', 'addressComponents', 'regularOpeningHours', 'websiteURI']
+    // (depending on what was set via constructor or setFetchFields)
+    ```

 *   **`setRequestParams(params)`**: Dynamically updates the parameters sent to the Google Places Autocomplete API.
 This allows you to change search criteria like language, region, or location bias after initialization.
     *   `params` (object): An object containing the API request parameters to update.
 These will be merged with existing request parameters.
 Refer to the "API Request Parameters (`requestParams`)" section for available options.